 Here are four more remarkable benefits of breastfeeding.

 Breastfeeding moms have likened breastmilk to “liquid gold.”
 We like to think it might even be magical.
 Here’s something we bet you didn’t know about breastmilk before: When your baby nurses, tiny amounts of her saliva enter your nipple, which analyzes the germs she has been exposed to.
 Then, naturally, your body adds the perfect mix of immune boosters to the milk.
 Magic, right?
 That’s why breastfed babies are generally healthier, with fewer infections like earaches or pneumonia.
 Breastmilk also builds up healthy bacteria in your baby’s gut, helping prevent future illness.

 Did you know that breastmilk introduces your baby to a variety of new flavors?
 While formula always tastes the same, your breastmilk tastes like whatever you’ve eaten.
 If your diet is healthy, your child is more likely to develop a taste for healthy foods as well.
 So make sure you take in lots of veggies and fruits.
-You might just give your other mom-friends something to be jealous about when your baby happily eats his veggies.

 Another little-known benefit of breastfeeding is that infants who feed from the breast are better at regulating how much they drink.
 They tend to stay in tune to their own hunger and fullness better than bottle-fed babies, who may overeat because they are encouraged to finish the bottle.
 Forcing a baby to finish a bottle teaches him to “eat with his eyes” instead of eating until he feels full.